Car crashes are the leading cause of death for children 1 to 13 years old in the United States.

 Using a car seat isn't always enough to keep you child safe during a car crash, using it and installing it CORRECTLY is very important to the well being of the child.

-To ensure your car seat and child are restrained correctly, please contact a Child Passenger Safety Technician in your area by searching for one at: Safe Kids or by calling 800-800-2358.
+To ensure your car seat and child are restrained correctly, please contact a Child Passenger Safety Technician in your area by calling 800-800-2358.